 So I had this whacky idea to replace the HDD with a small SSD type but the drive interface in the Cube is PATA IDE and everything’s packed really tightly in that little precursor to the Mac Mini.
 I did find some resources on-line as the HDD / SSD transplant idea, obviously wasn’t unique.

 Being IDE based, replacing the electromechanical HDD with a (no moving parts) SSD wouldn’t make the machine much faster but it would make it dead quiet and so to that end, I cloned the Cube’s drive to an old 60GB SSD I had lying around.
 It all worked so if anything, at least I’ve ended up with a silent Apple Cube, now! 😊

 I set up Apple Remote Desktop on the Cube to accept VNC connections and although a little draggy, running VNC on either my studio PC or Mac worked fine.

-SIDE NOTE - For anyone insane enough to try remote access to a computer this old, please note that changing the computer's desktop to a solid colour, really speeds things up, even if you originally had an OS library desktop pattern.
+SIDE NOTE - For anyone insane enough to try remote access to a computer this old, please note that changing the computer's desktop background to a solid colour (unlike that shown above), really speeds things up.

 No desktop peripherals are attached to the Cube but hooking up a VGA emulator ensures that the screen resolution of the Cube via remote access is a full 1920 x 1200.
 The only connections are power, Ethernet and USB (for the MidiSport).